"I always look where the ancient and traditional intersect with the archetypal and modern."

 Chressanthis shot Cesar's Last Fast a documentary about the extraordinary life story of civil rights and labor leader Cesar Chavez, which premiered at Sundance (2014).
 He shot another Cannes premiere documentary Close Encounters With Vilmos Zsigmond (2016).

-Cesar Chavez breaks his 36 day fast protesting pesticides in our food, with Ethel Kennedy and the Rev. Jesse Jackson looking on. photo: Robin Becker
+Cesar Chavez, with Ethel Kennedy, breaks his 36 day "fast for life" protesting pesticides in our food, the Rev. Jesse Jackson looking on. photo: Robin Becker